 - Multi-agency section 136 groups may similarly find it helpful, and we also hope it may be used to improve regional working arrangements.

-- The police will be able to use it to find the nearest health-based place of safety to where they have detained someone under Section 136 of the Mental Health Act, the number of beds in that facility, whether they can expect it to be open, and whether they accept people of all ages.
+- The police will be able to use it to find the nearest health-based place of safety to where they have detained someone under section 136 of the Mental Health Act, the capacity of that facility, whether they can expect it to be open, and whether they accept people of all ages.